Home

 A calm still life of gentle, pregnancy-safe skincare on a warm cream background

 Some of the ingredients you apply to the skin during pregnancy and breastfeeding can be absorbed into the bloodstream, where they may reach the baby.
-This guide pulls together only the points of consensus from the American College of Obstetricians and Gynecologists (ACOG), the U.S. Food and Drug Administration (FDA), Korea's Ministry of Food and Drug Safety (MFDS) and peer-reviewed medical literature.
+This guide pulls together the points of consensus from the American College of Obstetricians and Gynecologists (ACOG), the U.S. Food and Drug Administration (FDA) and peer-reviewed medical literature.
+Korea's MFDS does not regulate cosmetics by pregnancy status, though it does keep ingredients like hydroquinone out of cosmetics altogether.

 The ingredients flagged here rest on animal studies, observational research and theoretical risk.
 For some of them, harm has never been directly proven in humans.
 Even so, the standard advice during pregnancy and breastfeeding is to avoid them on the precautionary principle.